Mlashen/CogniAnalytica-Team-Graduation-Project-/README.md

 - **Technical Advancement**: Leverage tools like Python, Power BI, and Streamlit for data processing, modeling, and visualization.
 - **Real-world Value**: Deliver a tool that offers actionable insights to assist in early diagnosis and preventive care.

+###The data used for this project was sourced from Kaggle and is titled Personal Key Indicators of Heart Disease.
+This dataset contains valuable health information, such as age, sex, cholesterol levels, blood pressure, and other personal health indicators.
+Size: Approximately 20 MB (this may vary based on the version).
+The dataset can be accessed directly via this link:https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease
+Kaggle Dataset 🌐
 ---

 ## 💻 Setup Instructions (Windows & macOS)